 Dr. Brian Symon, M.D., MBBS, FRACGP, Infant Sleep and Nutrition Expert

-Dr. Symon’s major medical interest is the care of sleep, feeding, and behavioral problems in young children – parents come to his clinic to resolve sleep problems in their babies, as well as pregnant mothers who wish to to learn strategies to avoid future sleep disturbances.
+Dr. Symon’s major medical interest is the care of sleep, feeding, and behavioral problems in young children – parents come to his clinic to resolve sleep problems in their babies, as well as pregnant mothers who wish to learn strategies to avoid future sleep disturbances.

 He supports the Fed is Best campaign because he believes that the health and well-being of babies and their mothers are far more important than meeting strict exclusive breastfeeding goals, and making sure babies are well-fed is central to that goal.